juniorrojas/ff-net/demo/README.md

 # demo

-Install dependencies and watch source
+Install dependencies and watch source for development

 ```
 npm ci